The Storybook Comes to Life in This Fairy Tale-like Park

 The giant natural book cover, not far down the golden pathway, was created using a 10’x12′ steel base.

-Annuals were planted on this foundation to grown the living mosaic that is now in place in the park during summer months.
+Annuals were planted on this foundation to grow the living mosaic that is now in place in the park during summer months.

 The life-like bronze sculptures are across the street from Centennial Park at Herrick District Library.